tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 In our discussion of linear types, we brought streams to a linear monad without giving much consideration to whether it is possible and how it would work.
-This is topic for a future post, but we speculate that it is possible to work with linear streams, and to attach finalizers that run promptly when the streams are no longer used.
+This is a topic for a future post, but we speculate that it is possible to work with linear streams, and to attach finalizers that run promptly when the streams are no longer used.
 In this scenario, it would make sense to have a stream finalizer delete the global reference to the iterator in `iteratorToStream`.